zxphyrx/highway/app/views/advanced/part-sourcing.md

----
-sidebar_position: 1
----
----STALL---
 # Sourcing parts

 Welcome to part sourcing!
-Here's a ton of tips for you to optimize the cost of your part
+Here's a ton of tips for you to optimize your part selection & costs!

 If you're ever unsure of your BOM, send it in #highway!
-People can definitely help you pick bigger parts.
+People can definitely help you pick better parts and make better decisions.

+## Overview
+When picking parts, PLEASE be resourceful!
+Make the most out of every dollar and don't take the entire budget just because you can

+#### Do's

+- Lots of research into what parts to use!
+- Ask in #highway for advice on picking parts

+#### Don'ts

+- Buy a $100 Oscilloscope
+- Buy extra parts for "later projects"
+- Buy a $40 module on amazon instead of waiting 2 weeks to get it for $5 instead

+At the end, everything should be in a BOM with links to specific parts.

 ## Specific parts

+### General

+Generally speaking, try to reference parts off of other projects since you'll eliminate more unknowns with the hardware

 ### Modules (TP4056, LED matrices, etc)

-Almost always the cheapest option is to get it from AliExpress; the only downside is that shipping *may* take awhile
+Almost always the cheapest option is to get it from AliExpress; the only downside is that shipping *may* take awhile - usually a 2-3 week buffer is safe.

 If you're in a pinch, Amazon actually has OK prices all things considered.
+I would avoid it though unless you're going to miss Undercity if you don't

 ### SBCs (Raspberry Pi, Orange Pi, etc)
 Raspberry Pi